SciML/Catalyst.jl/README.md

 ## Breaking changes and new features

 **NOTE:** Version 14 is a breaking release, prompted by the release of ModelingToolkit.jl version 9.
 This caused several breaking changes in how Catalyst models are represented and interfaced with.

 Breaking changes and new functionality are summarized in the [HISTORY.md](HISTORY.md) file.
-Furthermore, a migration guide on how to adapt your workflows to the the new v14 update can be found [here](https://docs.sciml.ai/Catalyst/stable/v14_migration_guide/).
+Furthermore, a migration guide on how to adapt your workflows to the new v14 update can be found [here](https://docs.sciml.ai/Catalyst/stable/v14_migration_guide/).

 ## Tutorials and documentation

 The latest tutorials and information on using Catalyst are available in the [stable documentation](https://docs.sciml.ai/Catalyst/stable/).
-The [in-development documentation](https://docs.sciml.ai/Catalyst/stable/) describes unreleased features in the current master branch.
+The [in-development documentation](https://docs.sciml.ai/Catalyst/dev/) describes unreleased features in the current master branch.

 An overview of the package, its features, and comparative benchmarking (as of version 13) can also